AndyyHuang/NeRF/README.md

 <p align="center"><img width="523" alt="Screenshot 2023-12-13 at 5 03 18 PM" src="https://github.com/AndyyHuang/NeRF/assets/76765795/2aac573e-e1a1-4674-9e02-a91172321e0b"></p>
 <p align="center">Discrete Volumetric Rendering Equation</p>

-The loss function used was
 I used MSE as the loss function, however both MSE and Peak signal-to-noise ratio (PSNR) were used to evaluate the model's performance.
 Loss was calculated by taking MSE of the outputs and groundtruth colors.
-As a side note, positional encoding helps optimize the performance of the model because expanding the dimensionality of the input attributes provides better representation of high frequency variations in color and geometry for the model to learn.
-Thus, sinusoidal positional encoding was applied on all input coordinates to the model to expand coordinates from 2D into 42 dimensional representations.

 <p align="center"><img width="254" alt="Screenshot 2023-12-13 at 5 02 32 PM" src="https://github.com/AndyyHuang/NeRF/assets/76765795/47242c64-78be-4b10-ab87-501bd5addc92"></p>
 <p align="center">PSNR</p>

-## Training Produre
-The model was trained by using coordinates and pixels sampled randomly from the 2D image.
-The model was evaluated by passing in all coordinates from the orignal 2D image into the model in a single forward pass and reshaping the output into a evaluable image.
+I used one image in my validation set to monitor the training progress of the NeRF.